 This letter outlines our contingency plans for remote/blended education, should pupils be required to access this due to needing to self-isolate, or in the event of a bubble or whole-school closure.
-It is our intention during the Autumn Term to ensure pupils and families are prepared in order to easily transition into remote/blended learning, should this become necessary.
+It is our intention during this academic year to ensure pupils and families are prepared in order to easily transition into remote/blended learning, should this become necessary.

 If an individual or family has to self-isolate: